Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Introduction

-Isogeometric analysis (IGA) was introduced by~\citet{Hughes2005} primarily to provide exact geometric representation regardless of discretization, and facilitate the transition between Computer Aided Design and Finite Element Method (FEM).
-Over the years, IGA gained interest not only due to this but also because of arbitrary smoothness between elements boundaries, elimination of Gibbs phenomena, high accuracy and robustness per degree of freedom~\citep{Nguyen2015,Schillinger2018}.
-In structural analysis, IGA attracted attention in the modeling of plates and shells, especially of Kirchhoff--Love type~\citep{Kiendl2009,Benson2011,Tepole2015}, where IGA naturally provides sufficiently smooth description without rotational degrees-of-freedom~(dofs).
-Furthermore, several IGA formulations for beams were proposed, including collocation methods~\citep{weeger17}, arbitrary curved beams~\citep{Borkovic2018,Borkovic2019,Borkovic2022}, and beams with deformable cross-sections~\citep{choi21,choi23}.
+Slender structures, such as beams, cables, or rods, can be accurately modeled with Bernoulli--Euler~(BE) beam theory, assuming that transverse shear deformations are insignificant.
+However, the $C^1$-continuity required by this theory makes the standard displacement-based Finite Element Method (FEM) with Lagrange polynomial shape functions unsuitable.
+BE beams are therefore commonly discretized using $C^1$-continuous cubic Hermite interpolation.
+Since FEM is the core of any FEMU framework, the choice of discretization is critical.
+Isogeometric Analysis (IGA) was introduced by~\citet{Hughes2005} primarily to provide exact geometric representation regardless of discretization, and facilitate the transition between Computer Aided Design (CAD) and FEM.
+Over the years, IGA gained interest not only due to this but also because of arbitrary smoothness across elements boundaries, elimination of Gibbs phenomena, high accuracy, and robustness per degree of freedom~\citep{Nguyen2015,Schillinger2018}.
+Importantly, IGA enables \textit{rotation-free} BE formulations, which are particularly suitable for geometrically nonlinear problems, since in such cases rotations have a nonlinear group structure~\citep{Engel2002}.
+For the same reason, IGA attracted attention in the modeling of plates and shells, especially of Kirchhoff--Love type~\citep{Kiendl2009,Benson2011,Nguyenthanh2011,Tepole2015,Kiendl2015,Duong2017}, where it naturally provides required smoothness without rotational degrees of freedom~(DOFs).
+The above characteristics make IGA a well-suited choice for the considered inverse problem.